Wisc-HCI/CoFrame/cobots_ur_bringup/README.md

 # cobots_ur_bringup

-TODO rewrite this documentation

-This version of bringup is going to be deprecated in favor of the UR robot driver.
+This version of ur_bringup replaces the older UR_modern_driver implementation with the current ur_robot_driver.

-This bringup configuration can be used to connect the ROS core infrastructure to either a physical UR Robot or to a URSim application using the UR-Modern driver.
+This configuration can be used to connect the cobots core infrastructure to either a physical UR robot or to a URSim application.
+The URSim may either be ran locally, on a URSim VM, or on a separate dedicated machine.
+ROS in not needed in either the VM or the separate machine.
+This configuration requires the ur robot driver's URCap to be installed.

-Deploy this launch configuration onto a URSim VM with ROS installed, onto a dedicated URSim computer, or a remote UR controller computer.

-## Installation
+## URSim Installation
 Regarding operating system, for Linux installs I have been using [Lubuntu 16.04 LTS](http://cdimage.ubuntu.com/lubuntu/releases/16.04/release/) which runs well on older hardware.
 If you are using the non-linux route then the VM